To Infinity and Beyond: A General Framework for Scaling Economic Theories: Nash Equilibria in Games on Infinite Graphs

 \section{Nash Equilibria in Games on Infinite Graphs}

-In this \lcnamecref{nash}, we turn to a different setting---games on graphs \cite[see, e.g.,][and the references therein]{kearns2007graphicalgames}---and use Logical Compactness to show the existence of Nash equilibria.
-We obtain an existence result for games on infinite graphs.
-Our result here is implicitly covered by \citeN{Peleg1969} (who directly generalized the seminal existence result of \citealp{Nash1951}), but we give a new proof that uses the same principled approach we use throughout this paper.
-Like in \cref{walrasian}, we first use Logical Compactness to show the existence of arbitrarily good approximate Walrasian equilibria, and then show that the existence of such approximate Walrasian equilibria implies the existence of exact Walrasian equilibria.
+In this \lcnamecref{nash}, we turn to a different setting---games on graphs \cite[see, e.g.,][and the references therein]{kearns2007graphicalgames}---which includes overlapping-generations models, even with doubly infinite time.
+We use \cref{scaling-lemma} to show the existence of a Nash equilibrium in games on infinite graphs.
+Our result here is covered by \citeN{Peleg1969} (who directly scales the seminal existence result of \citealp{Nash1951}), but we give a new proof that uses the same principled approach we use throughout this paper.

+Here, we use \cref{scaling-lemma} to scale the existence of arbitrarily good approximate Nash equilibria, and then show that the existence of such approximate equilibria implies the existence of an exact equilibrium.
+This two-step proof strategy is chosen for convenience: with additional variables, it is easy to encode the second step of the proof into the logical formulation just like we did in \cref{walrasian}.